 Doon Valley viewpoint

-A quiet stop at the ridge with the whole valley stretched out below.
-Time to sit, breathe, take photos — and just be.
+A stop at the ridge with the valley stretched out below.
+Time to sit, breathe and take photos.

 11:15 AM